$20 for UBSSW alumni

 Presentation: 5:30 pm - 8:30 pm

-Closest parking lots include Abbott, Townsend and Diefendorf Lots.
-Please note that while parking is open after 3pm on campus, it is still at a premium, so give yourself enough time to park and find the building.
+Closest parking lots include Baird, Slee and Jacobs Lots.
+Please note that while parking is open and free after 3pm on campus, it is still at a premium, so give yourself ample time to park and find the building.

-NYSED LMSW & LCSW contact hours are being provided through the University at Buffalo School of Social Work’s Office of Continuing Education.
-This Office is recognized by the New York State Education Department's State Board for Social Work as an approved provider of continuing education for licensed social workers #SW-0001.
+NY LMSW & LCSW contact hours are being provided through the University at Buffalo School of Social Work’s Office of Continuing Education.
+This Office is recognized by the New York State Education Department's State Board for Social Work as an approved provider of continuing education for licensed social workers #0001.
 Full attendance is required; no partial credit will be awarded for partial attendance.
-3 live in-person contact hours have been approved.
+3 live contact hours have been approved.